 The FBI guy says that the FBI knows nothing but will find out because FBI, dammit.
 More footage of planes.
 Nimoy points out that none of the ransom money has ever turned up.
 Spooky music.
 End.

 Okay I do a little quick research and like any high-profile unsolved crime there are literally dozens of theories about who ‘Cooper’ was.
 My personal favourite is that he changed his name and became Tommy Wiseau.
 But nothing has ever been proven, and would it be any fun if it had?

 Anyway, a the idea that Cooper was a skilled parachutist has fallen into disrepute.
 This is important.
-The 'skilled parachutist' characteristic is necessary if we are to assume he survived, jumping in poor visibility with winds, low temperatures with little weather protection, over difficult terrain.
-However, amongst the things that establish a parachutist as 'skilled' are: an unwillingness to jump in poor visibility, low temperature etc
+The ‘skilled parachutist’ characteristic is necessary if we are to assume he survived, jumping in poor visibility with winds, low temperatures with little weather protection, over difficult terrain.
+However, among the things that establish a parachutist as ‘skilled’ are: an unwillingness to jump in poor visibility, in low temperature etc

 In addition, when some of the ransom money was recovered in 1980, it showed signs of having been washed about in a river for a very long time, suggesting accidental abandonment consistent with, you know, death.
 The FBI kept the case open mostly out of pride, it being the only skyjacking case in the USA never to be solved.
 Probably, Cooper died, and his body and most of the money have never been recovered.

 But that is what this show is about, isn’t it?
 That little gap between ‘probably’ and ‘definitely’.
 And here there’s room to think that Cooper just plain got away with it – that he’s out there somewhere, lying on a bed of marked bills that he can never use.
 But perhaps they’re good for his back, what do I know.